William Osler Abbott

-William Osler Abbott (1902–1943) was a United States physician, son of Dr. Alexander C. Abbott and Georgina Osler.
+William Osler Abbott (1902–1943) was a United States physician, son of Alexander C. Abbott and Georgina Osler.
 His most notable contribution to the field of medicine was his part in the development of the Miller-Abbott tube, used in decompression and stenting of the small intestine, alongside Thomas Grier Miller, and also for devising the Abbot Rawson tube.
 Abbot received his MD in 1928 from the University of Pennsylvania.
 He died of myelogenous leukemia in Waquoit, Massachusetts on September 10, 1943.

 Personal life

 William Osler Abbott was born July 26, 1902, in New Bedford, Massachusetts.
-He was given the nickname "pete" growing up.
+He was given the nickname "Pete" growing up.
 His father, Alexander Abbott, was a member of the resident staff at Johns Hopkins Hospital and his mother, Georgina Osler, was a niece of William Osler.
 His parents met while his mother was taking care of Osler's home in Baltimore.
 His family would vacation at Waquoit a lot in the summers, which is where he came to love everything about the sea.
 At just the young age of 10, Abbott would skin the fish in jars of water and put the bones and cartilage together with fine wire and when he was only 15, he could sail 30 miles at night from Waquoit to Nantucket.
 William Osler Abbott married a young lady from Kansas City named Lucy Waldo in 1928.
 The newly married Abbotts spent their honeymoon in an open dory sailing among Cape Cod's Elizabeth Islands.
 They had three children, Thomas William Osler, Ann Gatewood, and Lucy Featherstone.